 Curtin subscribes to an electronic text matching service called Turnitin, which compares text in submitted students’ work with text from a database of sources.
 The database contains copies of text from websites, in published works, in commercial databases and in assignments previously submitted to Turnitin by students from Curtin and other universities all over the world, including assignments from websites that sell student papers.

-CRIS or Curtin Remote Invigilation System is a computer program that helps provide assurance of integrity for online assessments, while allowing students to work in a convenient location.
+IRIS or Intelligent Remote Invigilation System is a computer program that helps provide assurance of integrity for online assessments, while allowing students to work in a convenient location.

-Curtin is implementing CRIS to ensure that students are not breaching academic integrity standards when they are taking online tests and exams.
-CRIS facilitates invigilation for online students during assessments, regardless of their location and helps to ensure greater invigilation equity between online and on campus modes of study.
+Curtin is implementing IRIS to ensure that students are not breaching academic integrity standards when they are taking online tests and exams.
+IRIS facilitates invigilation for online students during assessments, regardless of their location and helps to ensure greater invigilation equity between online and on campus modes of study.